PLEASE NOTE JCDVPP DO NOT PROVIDE EMERGENCY HELP TO VICTIMS OF DOMESTIC FAMILY VIOLENCE.

 Click here for the report Not Now, Not Ever (Putting an End to Domestic and Family Violence in Queensland): Published by the Queensland Government.

-JCDVPP started a new seminar series at the end of 2024.
+Throughout 2025 JCDVPP presented a new online seminar.
 Short sessions giving more information on a single aspect of Domestic Violence.

 Since September 2018 JCDVPP have presented workshops aimed to increase the awareness of Clergy, Church Leaders and Pastoral Carers of Domestic Family Violence.